Penang Food Guide – 40 Street Food To Try in 2023

 The noodle dish is a slurpy, messy bowl and perfectly warming on a cold, cloudy day.

-The thick and spiced flavorsome broth is ladled over yellow noodles and topped with braised meats, eggs, and a sprinkle of fried scallions.
+The thick, spiced, flavorsome broth is ladled over yellow noodles and topped with braised meats, eggs, and a sprinkle of fried scallions.

 Recommended Stalls: